Jay-Madden/Jay-Madden/README.md

 </u> </b>
 <p>
   <samp>
-   I'm a Senior Computer Science student at Clemson University by day and an avid programmer by night.
-If im not in the gym, I enjoy spending my free time tutoring others in a wide range of programming topics including Git/Github, Async/Await, Compiler/Language design, correct software practices and more.
+   I'm a Senior Computer Science student at Clemson University by day, and an avid programmer by night.
+If I'm not in the gym, I enjoy spending my free time tutoring others in a wide range of programming topics including Git/Github, Async/Await, Compiler/Language design, correct software practices and more.
     <br><br>
   </samp>
   <samp>
   Current admin of the ClemsonCPSC Discord Server and lead maintainer on the ClemBot project https://github.com/ClemsonCPSC-Discord/ClemBot.
 A discord bot built to make managing any server easy and pain free.
-WIth a variety of both useful and fun commands to make a server come to life.
+With a variety of both useful and fun commands to make a server come to life.
   </samp>
  </p>
 <p align="center">